RafaGago/mini-async-log/README.md

 according to the code).
 It is good to preallocate, but in unconfigurable 8MB chunks?

-Even the file worker is waken up very often.
+Even the file worker doesn't back-off for long.
 There is no idling concept on nanolog.

 So I can safely says that it achieves its performance by burning cycles and